AdobeDocs/experience-manager-core-components.en/help/components/image.md

 In addition, the Image Component supports lazy loading to defer loading of the actual image asset until it is visible in the browser, increasing the responsiveness of your pages.

->[!TIP]
->
->See the section [Adaptive Image Servlet](#adaptive-image-servlet) for more technical details on these features and tips for optimizing rendition selection.

 ## Dynamic Media Support {#dynamic-media}

 The Image Component (as of [release 2.13.0](/help/versions.md)) supports [Dynamic Media](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/assets/dynamicmedia/dynamic-media.html#dynamicmedia) assets.
 [When enabled,](#design-dialog) these features offer the ability to add Dynamic Media image assets with a simple drag-and-drop or via the assets browser just as you would any other image.
 In addition, image modifiers, image presets, and smart crops are also supported.

-Your web experiences built with Core Components can no feature rich, Sensei-powered, robust, high-performance, cross-platform Dynamic Media Image capabilities.
+Your web experiences built with Core Components can feature rich, Sensei-powered, robust, high-performance, cross-platform Dynamic Media Image capabilities.

 ## SVG Support {#svg-support}

 Scalable Vector Graphics (SVG) are supported by the Image Component.

 * Drag-and-drop of an SVG asset from DAM and upload of an SVG file upload from a local file system are both supported.
-* The Adaptive Image Servlet streams the original SVG file is streamed (transformations are skipped).
+* The original SVG file is streamed (transformations are skipped).
-* For an SVG image, the "smart images” and the "smart sizes” are set to an empty array in the image model.
+* For an SVG image, the "smart images" and the "smart sizes" are set to an empty array in the image model.

 ### Security {#security}